isomerpages/ogp/_about-us/eng/jiachin.md

   * Provided teammates with technical feedback and suggested frontend best practices to deliver the Identity epic

-  * Set up VAPT infrastructure for testing and led bug-fixes and discussions with external parties, resulting in a successful VAPT retest and the major feature (Identity) being able to launch to the public.
+  * Set up VAPT infrastructure for testing and led bug-fixes and discussions with external parties, resulting in a successful VAPT retest and the major feature (Identity) being able to launch to the public
 quote: ""
 linkedinId: ""